FOSSEE/eSim/README.md

-# NCV33078 Low Noise Dual Operational Amplifier
+# TBA820 Audio Power Amplifier

-NCV33078 is an 8-pin low-noise dual operational amplifier IC.
-It is an automotive-grade version of the MC33078, designed for high-performance audio and precision signal processing applications.
-The IC features low input noise, low distortion, high slew rate, and a wide bandwidth, making it suitable for demanding analog circuit designs. :contentReference[oaicite:0]{index=0}
+TBA820 is an 8-pin low-voltage audio power amplifier IC.
+It is designed to deliver high-quality audio output with a minimum number of external components.
+The IC is widely used in portable audio equipment and small speaker applications, providing output power of up to 2 W depending on the supply voltage and load impedance.

 ## Usage/Examples

-Audio Preamplifiers
+Portable Audio Amplifiers

-Active Filters
+Radio Receivers

-Signal Conditioning Circuits
+Television Audio Circuits

-Data Acquisition Systems
+Intercom Systems

-Instrumentation Amplifiers
+Small Speaker Amplifiers

-Automotive Audio Systems
+Battery Operated Audio Devices

 ## Documentation

-To know the details of NCV33078 IC please go through the documentation : https://www.onsemi.com/download/data-sheet/pdf/mc33078-d.pdf :contentReference[oaicite:1]{index=1}
+To know the details of TBA820 IC please go through the documentation : [TBA820_datasheet](https://www.st.com/resource/en/datasheet/cd00000147.pdf)

 ## Comments/Notes

-Please note this is a low-noise bipolar dual operational amplifier intended for precision analog and audio applications.
-The IC operates from dual supply voltages of ±5 V to ±18 V and provides a typical gain-bandwidth product of 16 MHz with a slew rate of 7 V/µs.
-Proper power supply decoupling is recommended for optimum performance in high-frequency applications. :contentReference[oaicite:2]{index=2}
+Please note this is a low-voltage audio power amplifier IC intended for audio frequency applications.
+Proper heat dissipation should be considered when operating at higher output power levels.
+External capacitors are required for input coupling, output coupling, and frequency compensation to achieve stable operation and optimum audio performance.

 ## Contributer